 Fig. 9.
 Selected KPIs from FDTT HTTP DL tests

 Session Success Rate provides information about reliability of Internet access for mobile users.
-During the 2017 benchmarking campaign, all operators provided close to excellent results (>99%) for Large & Small cities.
-The level of quality of service was maintained in 2018 for Large & Small cities and slightly improved in case of Roads.
+During 2019 benchmarking campaign, all operators provided close to excellent results (>99%) for Large and Small cities.
+The level of quality of service was maintained from 2018 for Large and Small cities.
+Only on Roads all operators performed poorer than in previous campaigns.

 FDTT HTTP UL